Titus-Coleman/NestJS-Expense-App-API/README.md

 ## Description

-Example REST API for an Income/Expense tracking app
+Example REST API for an Income/Expense tracking app built using NestJS

 For use as reference / study